crocy/srcMoviesAndActors/README.md

   security measure).
 * Lombok's `@Data` annotation could be replaced with Java's record class.
 * Add more logs to see what's going on in the apps.
-* Move common logic to a common lib.
+* Move common logic to a common lib and introduce some abstraction layers!
 * CSRF shouldn't be disabled in a production environment (it's disabled for easier testing).
 * If needed, cache headers could be added to HTTP request responses as well.
 * Different profiles could be used for testing, dev and prod environments.
 * Better code documentation.
 * Stricter DB schema (defined in the code) by using `@Column(nullable = false)` and similar annotations.
+* Better tests, covering various failures like invalid input data and covering the data layer as well.